DevExpress/dashboard-extension-dashboard-panel/README.md

 }).GetHtml()
 ```

-6. Register the custom item extension to add the Web Page to the Web Dashboard.
+7. Register the custom item extension to add the Dashboard Panel to the Web Dashboard.
 ```javascript
 function onBeforeRender(sender) {
   var dashboardControl = sender.GetDashboardControl();